3 Ways To Improve Your Website For Better Conversions

 - give you a call (your phone number or hotline)

-But there are other ways that you can make this task easier, especially if you have a physical location and phone number.
+However, there are other ways to make this task easier, especially if you have a physical location and phone number.

 Add It To The Header to improve the website for better conversions

-The header is often, if not always, present so why not make more use of it!
+The header is often, if not always, present, so why not use it more?

-Like this header from a niche hosting company called Krystal, they ensure that their phone number, support website and email are in their header so their clients can easily get in touch (on any page, and at any time).
-This makes it easier to find and contact them, both for existing and new clients.
+Like this header from a niche hosting company called Krystal, they ensure that their phone number, support website, and email are in the header so their clients can easily get in touch (on any page and at any time).
+This makes it easier for existing and new clients to find and contact them for boosting web conversions.

 Add It To The Footer to improve the website for better conversions

-Another commonplace to provide all of your contact details are in the footer.
-Similar to the header example above but now you have a lot more space.
+Another commonplace to provide all of your contact details is in the footer.
+Similar to the header example above, but now you have a lot more space.

-Action Steps: Place your business contact details in as many locations as you can (header, footer, contact page, etc) in order to allow people to get in touch as easily as possible.
+Action Steps: Place your business contact details in as many locations as possible (header, footer, contact page, etc.) so that people can easily get in touch. as a result, a great way to optimize your website for more conversions.

-You may not realize it, but what you put in your navigation (aka menu) is influencing your visitors heavily.
+You may not realize it, but what you put in your navigation (aka menu) is heavily influencing your visitors.
 It is actually one of the most clicked-on areas on your website (it is on every page) and is, as a result, very powerful.
-So, you need to seriously consider what you put in the menu because these links drive visitors to these linked-to pages more often as a result.
+So, you need to seriously consider what you put in the menu because these links drive visitors to these linked-to pages more often.

 I have had to seriously rethink my navigation recently because: